alexcu2718/compile_time_ls_colours/README.md

  let ext_rs= b"rs";
  // Get colour for a known extension (e.g., b"rs")
  let rs_colour: &'static [u8] = file_type_colour!(ext_rs);
-  Get fallback colour if extension is not in the map let ext = b"txt";
+  //Get fallback colour if extension is not in the map let ext = b"txt";
  let unknown_colour: &'static [u8] = file_type_colour!(ext); // defaults to NO_COLOUR if not a keyword (directory/symlink)